ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-27-global-hack-6.md

 ![Ocelots](/img/blog/2016-10-27-global-hack-6/ocelot.jpg){:width="75%"}

 {: .blog-center}
-Fig. 4 - We each had a personal stuffed mascot (an ocelot)
+Fig. 4 - Our team mascot was there for support

 ---